- Buildkits encapsulate metadata about the package-building process.

 pgxman install

-adds pgxman’s repository to your system, followed by package installations through
+adds pgxman’s repository to your system, followed by package installations through your system’s native package manager.

 -driven systems of Debian and Ubuntu are supported.